Plan your mobile home payment before you sign.

 What Is a Mobile Home Loan Calculator?

 A mobile home loan calculator estimates your monthly payment, total interest, and full repayment cost for a manufactured or mobile home purchase.
-You enter four core figures — home price, down payment, interest rate, and loan term — and it applies the standard amortization formula to show exactly what you'll pay each month and over the life of the loan.
+You enter four core figures (home price, down payment, interest rate, and loan term) and it applies the standard amortization formula to show what you'll pay each month and over the life of the loan.

 This tool is built specifically for manufactured and mobile home financing, which works differently from a conventional single-family mortgage.
-Loan terms are shorter (typically 15–20 years for chattel loans), interest rates run higher, and the distinction between a chattel loan and a real property mortgage dramatically affects what you pay.
-Use the calculator above to run your numbers before talking to a lender — it takes about 60 seconds and gives you a solid baseline for any financing conversation.
+Loan terms are shorter (typically 15 to 20 years for chattel loans), interest rates run higher, and the distinction between a chattel loan and a real property mortgage dramatically affects what you pay.
+Use the calculator above to run your numbers before talking to a lender.
+It takes about 60 seconds and gives you a solid baseline for any financing conversation.

 Mobile Home Financing Guide: What Every Buyer Should Know

 Manufactured home financing is its own world.
-The rules, rates, and programs differ significantly from conventional mortgage lending — and knowing the differences can save you thousands.
+The rules, rates, and programs differ significantly from conventional mortgage lending, and knowing the differences can save you thousands of dollars over the life of a loan.

 Chattel Loans vs. Mortgage Loans

-If your mobile home sits on leased land (a mobile home park or rented lot), it's classified as personal property and financed with a chattel loan.
-These carry higher rates — typically 7%–13% — because they lack real estate collateral.
+If your mobile home sits on leased land (a mobile home park or a rented lot), it's classified as personal property and financed with a chattel loan.
+These carry higher rates, typically 7% to 13%, because they lack real estate collateral.
 Terms max out around 20 years.
 If you own or are purchasing the land the home sits on, you can classify the home as real property and finance it with a conventional or FHA mortgage at substantially lower rates.

 The difference matters a lot in practice.
-On a $100,000 loan: a 20-year chattel loan at 9.5% costs about $931/month and $123,500 in total interest.
-The same loan as a 20-year real property mortgage at 7% costs $776/month and $86,300 in total interest.
+On a $100,000 loan, a 20-year chattel loan at 9.5% costs about $931 per month and $123,500 in total interest.
+The same loan as a 20-year real property mortgage at 7% costs $776 per month and $86,300 in total interest.
 That's a $37,000 difference over the loan term.
 Read our detailed comparison of chattel loans vs. mortgages to understand which path fits your situation.

 FHA Title I and Title II Programs

-The Federal Housing Administration (FHA) backs two programs for manufactured housing.
+The Federal Housing Administration backs two separate programs for manufactured housing.
 FHA Title I covers loans for the home only (not the land), with a cap of $69,678 for a single-unit manufactured home as of 2026.
 These work even if you rent your lot.
-FHA Title II requires the home to be permanently affixed to land you own, and follows standard FHA mortgage guidelines — meaning down payments as low as 3.5% for borrowers with 580+ credit scores.
+FHA Title II requires the home to be permanently affixed to land you own and follows standard FHA mortgage guidelines, which means down payments as low as 3.5% for borrowers with credit scores of 580 or higher.

 Both programs require the home to meet HUD's Manufactured Home Construction and Safety Standards (the HUD Code), which all manufactured homes built after June 15, 1976 must meet.
 Pre-1976 "mobile homes" don't qualify for FHA financing.
 Compare FHA Title I vs. Title II in detail to see which program applies to your purchase.